 We are born to love.
 Period.
 We are designed for belonging.

-and yet, this holiday season, many individuals and families with disabilities feel the bite of loneliness and isolation.
+And yet, this holiday season, many individuals and families with disabilities feel the bite of loneliness and isolation.

 Like the rest of the world, people with disabilities want to celebrate family and friendship.